 The definition of the ocean economy considers the economic activities that use the ocean, directly or indirectly, focusing on the value chain in which they operate, covering both activities that are located in the maritime area, as others located in coastal areas and also in remote areas of the coast, if related to the ocean.
-In this context, the economic value of production and consumption of "maritime" goods and services will depend on the set of productive activities defined in the scope of this account, as activities related directly or indirectly to the ocean.
-Activities that cannot be "measured" under the Portuguese System of National Accounts aggregates were not considered in the OSA context.
+In this context, the economic value of production and consumption of "maritime" goods and services will depend on the set of productive activities that cannot be "measured" under the Portuguese System of National Accounts aggregates were not considered in the OSA context.